jperdek/matrixBasedMethodsForGraphs/README.md

 Launching the application:
 - loading external jars from lib folder
-- setting paths to Angular projects (works with Puzzle To Play application) and DB setting in MainConfiguration.java in main package:
+- setting paths to Angular projects (works with Puzzle To Play application available in https://github.com/jperdek/puzzleToPlay) and DB setting in MainConfiguration.java in main package:
+  (NOTE: second application is not publicly available, but i can give access to it for testing purposes (parser is simple and may fail if parsing conditions are not met - parsing AST is for future work)- still methods are covered with unit tests)
   ![Integration](./documentation/helpers/configuration.png)
 - install and launch neo4j db (tip for Windows: "E:\neo4j\bin\neo4j.bat" console) and open GUI (http://localhost:7474/browser/)
   ![Integration](./documentation/helpers/neo4jConsole.png)

-### Lauch whole process
+### Lauch whole process (both apps are required)
 - 1. launching FeatureDataInsertion.java in graphConstruction package:
   ![both apps insertion](./documentation/helpers/parseBothApplications.png)
 	- result should be following: